 Take a ride with us and see scenes from the new attraction.
 This is not a full video of the attraction but does contain some spoilers.

 10 – Virtual Queue and Lightning Lane Individual Attraction Access

 Disney has confirmed that when this attraction opens on October 1, 2021, the only way to ride the attraction will be by joining the Virtual Queue at 7:00 am on the day you want to ride.
 There is no traditional standby queue for these attractions at this time.
-A valid ticket and park reservation for EPCOT will be needed the day you want to join the queue.
-We expect this process to be the same as Star Wars: Rise of the Resistance.
-We will update you when the attraction opens for anything that may be different.

 Also, please note that once Disney Genie, Disney Genie+, and Lightning Lane launch (sometime this fall), Remy’s Ratatouille Adventure will not be included in Disney Genie+.
 However, you will be able to purchase an “Individual Attraction Lightning Lane” entrance for this attraction, subject to availability, as one of your two individual attractions options.
 Pricing for the individual attraction selection will vary by date, attraction, and park.
 We’ll have more on this option as more details are released.